Logistics & Distribution

 A strategic location, advanced transportation networks, and a strong workforce draw logistics companies worldwide to the Gateway Region, from major e‑commerce distributors to medical devices, groceries and all industries in between.

-- Seaports, airports, railroads, and a population of 1.3 million are all inside the workforce area
+- Seaports, airports, railroads, and a population of almost 1.5 million are all inside the workforce area

 - Proximity to Port of Virginia for international shipping

 - 41 percent of the U.S. population is within a day’s drive

 - Shovel-ready sites and existing high-bay distribution space with direct interstate access and rail siding are available

 - There are over 100 trucking companies with more than 21,000 trucks based in the metropolitan area

 - Norfolk Southern and CSX operate intersecting Class 1 rail services locally, with half of Virginia’s total truck-railcar intermodal facilities

 - UPS, FedEx and the U.S. Postal Service operate major hubs in the area and provide third-party logistics (3PL) services, along with expertise concentrated at the UPS Freight national headquarters

 - U.S. military logistics training and operations cluster includes Army Logistics University at Fort Lee and the Defense Supply Center Richmond, concentrating much of the Army’s logistics and contracting personnel and expertise in the area